 Mediator, Collaborative Lawyer

-Patricia has a B.A. in Psychology from Carleton University, and was called to the Alberta Bar in 2000.
-Patricia utilizes within the legal forum, her education and past work experience with families and dually diagnosed youth.
-She is patient and thoughtful when working with families to address parenting, support and property division issues in a manner that reflects their expressed concerns and desired outcomes.
+Patricia’s past work experience with families and dually diagnosed youth informs her support of clients to address parenting, support and property division issues in a manner that reflects their expressed concerns and desired outcomes.

-Patricia understands the emotional impact that clients experience, whether negotiating the start of a relationship through the use of a cohabitation agreement or pre-nuptial agreement, or negotiating the breakdown of a relationship.
-She assists clients during the negotiation process to have difficult conversations and successfully express their interests at a time when they feel uncertain about finances, their future, and how they will co-parent in the future.
-When the results of that negotiation are drafted into an Agreement, the parties can move on with their lives, knowing they have a practical road map to follow not only for themselves, but also for their children in a way that promotes family wellness.
-Patricia’s goal is to minimize the toxic stress that can paralyze families when they are unable to find effective solutions, and to provide families with resources so they are not stuck in the legal system.
+Patricia attempts to reduce the emotional impact which clients may experience during negotiations, whether they are starting a relationship and negotiating a cohabitation agreement or pre-nuptial agreement, or post relationship breakdown.
+Patricia assists clients during the negotiation process to have difficult conversations and to clearly express their interests at a time when they feel uncertain about finances, their future, and if applicable, how they will co-parent.
+When the results of those negotiation are reduced to a contract, they have a road map, which allows them to move forward and resume their lives with greater certainty, confidence and peace.
+Patricia’s goal is to minimize the toxic stress that can paralyze couples and families when they are unable to find effective solutions to address their concerns, and to provide families with resources for the future, avoiding the need for legal intervention whenever possible.

-Patricia ensures that her client and the needs of the children are a priority and recognizes the importance of the roles that each parent plays in the ongoing healthy development of a child.
-Patricia believes that every family is unique and requires resources and guidelines that meet their unique needs.
-No one parenting plan can fit for every family and Patricia assists families to generate creative options that provide children with a strong foundation and supports their healthy development.
-Patricia recognizes the benefit of a parenting plan early in the negotiation stages which minimizes potential trauma to children while their parents work through the other challenges which arise when there is a breakdown of the family unit.
+With her vast experience working with youth and families, Patricia has an excellent track record for mediating issues involving decision-making responsibilities and parenting time.
+Patricia ensures that both client and children’s needs are prioritized, and recognizes the importance of the roles that each parent plays in the ongoing healthy development of a child.
+Patricia believes that every family is unique and requires tailored solutions to meet those needs.
+No one parenting plan works for every family and Patricia assists families to generate creative options that not only provides children with a strong foundation, but also supports healthy physical and mental development and promotes resiliency.
+Patricia recognizes the benefit of working to put a parenting plan in place early in the negotiation process, thereby minimizing potential trauma to children, while parents work through myriad challenges which may arise upon breakdown of the family unit.

-Patricia has supported many clients to navigate settlements which involved high income, complex property division, and child and spousal support issues.
+Patricia has supported many clients to navigate settlements which involved the determination of high income, complex property division, and interrelated child and spousal support issues.
 Patricia believes in families negotiating in a manner that helps them to preserve assets and income for the benefit of the family future rather than engaging in exhausting and expensive litigation, leaving both parties unsatisfied and with more debt.
-Patricia supports her clients to divorce respectfully, build and maintain healthy parenting relationships, identify their priorities and negotiate in forums which are non adversarial and not financially and emotionally draining.
+Patricia supports her clients to divorce respectfully, build and maintain healthy parenting relationships, identify their priorities and negotiate in forums which are non-adversarial.

-Patricia is a Member of the Law Society of Alberta, Collaborative Divorce Association, Alberta Family and Mediation Society, Association of Family and Conciliation Courts, Calgary Bar Association, Association of Women Lawyers and the following subsections of the Canadian Bar Association: Alternative Dispute Resolution; Family Law; Wills and Estates; and Immigration.
-Patricia is currently a board member and acting secretary for both the Association of Collaborative Professionals and the Canadian Bar Association Law Firm Management and Practice Committee subsection.
+Patricia is a Member of the Law Society of Alberta, the Alberta Family and Mediation Society, the Association of Family and Conciliation Courts, the Calgary Bar Association, the Association of Women Lawyers and the following subsections of the Canadian Bar Association: Alternative Dispute Resolution and Family Law.